EOEPCA/system-description/docs/resources/catalogue.md

 ![EOEPCA Resource Catalogue Use Cases](../../img/resources/EOEPCA-Resource-Cat-Use-Cases.drawio.png)

 > * Publish Metadata.
-This Metadata can be an input or output for the ADES ( Application Deployment & Execution Service).
+Metadata can be an input or output for the ADES ( Application Deployment & Execution Service).
 > * Publish Product.
 Metadata relating to a product and containing a reference to that product.
 > * Publish Processing Service.
 Metadata describing a Processing Service.
 > * Publish Interactive Application.
 Metadata describing the needs of an Application.